Oritse J. Uku

 Lead

-I design the enterprise security, identity, and resilience architectures that institutional leaders can stake their businesses on.
-Twenty years across military intelligence, financial services, and cybersecurity, most of it spent translating regulatory pressure into durable governance.
+I build the enterprise security, identity, and operational-resilience programs that regulated institutions can stake their businesses on.
+Twenty years defending institutions against adversaries and risk — from military intelligence to global markets to enterprise cyber and the boardroom — most of it spent turning regulatory pressure into resilience that holds under stress.

 // v.2026